GaryMcHugh/Data-Representation-and-Querying-API-3rd-Year/README.md

    x="-9.0765"&y="53.2567"&objectid="18"&name="NewCarPark"&type="Multistorey"&no_space="555"&lat="53.225"&long="-9.087"&eastitm="529751.2"&northitm="725655.8"&eastig="129752.3"&northig="224866.5"
 ```

 We use the POST method when we have data that we do not want everyone to see.
 The POST method offers a more secure way of adding data to our dataset like adding a new car park.
-If we were to use the GET method everyone could see the data that we are sending as it would be inside the url.
+If we were to use the GET method everyone could see the data that we are sending as it would be inside the URL.
 The post method is useful when we want to send sensitive data that we do not want everyone to see, like passwords or log in details.

 ## Deleting an existing car park
 It is possible that a car park may need to be deleted from the dataset.
 This might be due to the car park closing and being replaced with a new building or if a mistake was made when adding the car park to the dataset.

-The car park can be deleted from the dataset using the Object ID in the url.
+The car park can be deleted from the dataset using the Object ID in the URL.

 You can delete a car park from the list of car parks in Galway city using the DELETE method at the following URL:
 *http://galwaycarparks.ie/delete/[ObjectID=?]*

-Where you replace the question mark(?) with the ObjectID of the car park you want to delete.(see example below)
+Where you replace the question mark (?) with the ObjectID of the car park you want to delete.
+(See example below)

 For example, the URL:
 *http://galwaycarparks.ie/delete/ObjectID=2*